Text Link

 How does that compare with Hyfe CMS?

 Hyfe’s CMS is also not yet approved by the FDA.
-Hyfe’s AI-powered cough monitoring system has a CE Class I mark, and the company is pursuing FDA de-novo clearance for its fully automated, passive continuous CMS in adults with problematic cough of any etiology.
+The company is pursuing FDA de-novo clearance for its fully automated, passive continuous CMS in adults with problematic cough of any etiology.

 Conclusion